top of page

 I was just in time to see my parents reach the top of the stairs with the picnic basket and cooler.
 I made one composition and clicked the shutter of my Kodak Brownie Hawkeye box camera.
 By the time I wound the roll film to the next exposure, everyone had passed me and they were almost to the picnic table.

-It was a good day for an adventure because the whole summer was an adventure.
+It was a good day for an adventure, but then the whole summer was an adventure.
 We towed a tent-camper trailer Out West and back home again.
 We camped at KOA campgrounds on the quickest route to Oregon.
 We camped in state parks on the weekends.
 And we camped in national parks on our slow way home.

 We explored the Cascade Range, the Oregon Coast, Crater Lake National Park, Yellowstone, the Tetons, the Black Hills, and the Badlands.
 We saw wild landscapes and wildlife we'd only read about.
 Imaginary places and creatures became real.